APU International School

-The APU International School (APUIS) has been in operation since 2004.
-APUIS is licensed by the Ministry of Education and Training to provide American education to K-12 students in Vietnam using the California curriculum.
-Presently the school has two campuses and boarding facilities located in Ho Chi Minh City (Saigon) and one in Da Nang City, Vietnam.
+The APU International School (APUIS) is a school in Vietnam licensed by the Ministry of Education and Training to provide American education to K-12 students using the California curriculum.
+Currently, the school has two campuses and boarding facilities, one located in Ho Chi Minh City (Saigon) and one in Da Nang City, Vietnam.

 The school is privately owned by the APU Educational Development Group and is non-sectarian.
 APU is a member of the College Board, and is authorized to offer the SAT, Advanced Placement (AP), PSAT and the ACT exams.

 History

-APU American International School was founded in 2004 by APU Educational Development Group.
+APU American International School was founded in 2004 by the APU Educational Development Group.